hartwigmedical/hmftools/purity-ploidy-estimator/DriverCatalog.md

 Report Hotspot | T/F | Report a hotspot mutation regardless Likelihood Type | ONCO/TSG | Calculate driver likelihood as a tumor supressor gene or onco gene

-The Hartwig Medical Foundation curated gene panel is available HERE <ADD LINK!!!!!!!!!> and is updated periodially.
+The Hartwig Medical Foundation curated gene panel is available from [HMFTools-Resources > Gene Panel](https://resources.hartwigmedicalfoundation.nl) and is updated periodially.
 A detailed description of our gene discovery and initial construction of our gene panel is available in the [supplementary information](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-019-1689-y/MediaObjects/41586_2019_1689_MOESM1_ESM.pdf) of our ["Pan-cancer whole genome analyses of metastatic solid tumors"](https://www.nature.com/articles/s41586-019-1689-y) paper.

 ## Gene Driver Likelihood

 A driver likelihood estimate between 0 and 1 is calculated for each variant in the gene panel.
 High level amplifications, deletions, fusions (when using LINX), and TERT promoter mutations are all rare so have a likelihood of 1 when found affecting a driver gene, but for coding mutations we need to account for the large number of passenger point mutations that are present throughout the genome and thus also in driver genes.

 For coding mutations the driver likelihood algorithm depends on the configured 'likelihood type' in the gene panel.
-The impacts of confguring 'ONCO' vs 'TSG' type is the following
+The impacts of confguring `ONCO` vs `TSG` type is the following:

-Characteristic | "ONCO" | "TSG"
+Characteristic | `ONCO` | `TSG`
 ---|---|---
-High likelihood variants | Hotspot & Inframe (excluding repeat count > 8) assigned likelihood = 1 | Hotspot & Biallelic splice, indel and nonsense assigned likelihood = 1
+High likelihood variants | Hotspot & Inframe (excluding repeat count > 7) assigned likelihood = 1 | Hotspot & Biallelic splice, indel and nonsense assigned likelihood = 1
 Biallelic mutations | Ignored in dnds calculations | For bialllelic mutations, biallelic TMB only used in passenger likelihood.
 For non biallelic, the full TMB is used
 Multi-hit | Maximum likelihood used.
 Highest ranked variant used only in dnds calculation (missense & inframe ranked first) | Multiple mutations are additive (product of probabilities used).
 For non bialllelic variants highest 2 ranked variants used in dnds calcluations (nonsense & splice ranked first)
 Non-biallelic frameshift/Splice/Nonsense | No special treatment | driverLikelihood=max(selflikelihood,missenseDriverLikelihood)

-For point mutations, we first determine a list of variants hat are highly likely to be drivers and/or highly unlikely to have occurred as passengers as driver likelihood of 1 as per the table above.
-For the remaining point mutation variants these are only assigned a > 0 driver likelihood where there is a remaining excess of unallocated drivers based on the calculated dNdS rates in that gene across the cohort after applying the above rules.
-Any remaining point mutations are assigned a driver likelihood between 0 and 1 using a bayesian statistic to calculate a sample specific likelihood of each gene based on the type of variant observed (missense, nonsense, splice or INDEL) and taking into account the mutational load of the sample.
+For point mutations, we first determine a list of variants that are highly likely to be drivers and/or highly unlikely to have occurred as passengers as driver likelihood of 1 as per the table above.
+For the remaining point mutation variants these are only assigned a > 0 driver likelihood where there is a remaining excess of unallocated drivers based on the calculated dNdS rates in that gene across the cohort after applying the above rules. zAny remaining point mutations are assigned a driver likelihood between 0 and 1 using a bayesian statistic to calculate a sample specific likelihood of each gene based on the type of variant observed (missense, nonsense, splice or INDEL) and taking into account the mutational load of the sample.

 The principle behind the likelihood method is that the likelihood of a passenger variant occurring in a particular sample should be approximately proportional to the tumor mutational burden and hence variants in samples with lower mutational burden are more likely to be drivers.